openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 The Simple Editor
 =================

-When you select the following problem types, the simple editor opens with a preformatted example problem.
+When you add one of these standard CAPA (computer assisted personalized approach) problem types, the simple editor opens with a preformatted example problem.

-*  :ref:`Checkbox`: In checkbox problems, learners select one or more options from a list of possible answers.

-*  :ref:`Dropdown`: In dropdown problems, learners select one answer from a dropdown list.

-*  :ref:`Multiple Choice`: Multiple choice problems require learners to select one answer from a list of choices that appear below the problem text.

-*  :ref:`Numerical Input`: Numerical input problems require answers that include only integers, fractions, and a few common constants and operators.

-*  :ref:`Text Input`: In text input problems, learners enter a short text answer.
+.. change to ...preformatted template.

+*  :ref:`Checkbox`

+*  :ref:`Dropdown`

+*  :ref:`Multiple Choice`

+*  :ref:`Numerical Input`

+*  :ref:`Text Input`

 The following image shows an example multiple choice problem in the simple editor.

 .. image:: ../../../shared/images/MultipleChoice_SimpleEditor.png
- :alt: An image of the simple editor with numbered callouts for each option, and an example multiple choice problem to demonstrate the formatting.
+ :alt: An example multiple choice problem in the simple editor with numbered
+     callouts that demonstrate the markdown formatting.
  :width: 600

 The simple editor includes a toolbar with options that provide the required